RyanCarey18/grocery-application/README.md

 ## Questions

-If you have any questions about the repository you can contact me us at our respective links.
+If you have any questions about the repository you can contact us at our respective links.

 Ryan:
  Email me at ryan.carey18@gmail.com.
 Otherwise you can find me on GitHub [here](https://github.com/ryancarey18).